Click on any class for more information.

 Myofascial Meridians are imaginary “lines” of bones, muscles and connective tissue that run throughout the entire body.
 In this course students will learn about these Meridians, their traceable and mapped patterns within the body, and techniques used to restore their balance.
 Through lecture, demonstration and hands-on practice, students examine the lines and planes of strain, tension, and compensation found in the body-wide network of muscles and connective tissue.
 They will step away from looking at how muscles work individually and explore how they operate when working cross-functionally.
 They learn how therapy on a single muscle often has limited short-term benefits where-as restoring balance to the body’s Meridians can promote long-term structural integrity (healthy posture), flexibility and well-being in their clients.

+Neuromuscular Therapy is a precise examination of the body’s soft tissues with an emphasis on thorough treatment until results are achieved.
 In this course, we assess injuries and determine effective treatments.
 We outline the normal mechanics and relationships of the structures for a baseline.
-The assessment process takes us through exploring the relationship of various clinical conditions to musculoskeletal pain symptoms Treatment involves performing techniques of mobilization, soft-tissue mobilization, friction massage, and myofascial release.
-Students design and develop comprehensive clinical programs relative to the specific body area under study.
+The assessment process takes us through exploring the relationship of various clinical conditions to musculoskeletal pain symptoms.
+Treatment involves performing techniques of mobilization, soft-tissue mobilization, friction massage, and myofascial release.

 Studies indicate that massage therapy performed during pregnancy can reduce anxiety, decrease symptoms of depression, relieve muscle aches and joint pains, and improve labor outcomes and newborn health.
 This class focuses on how to work with the rapidly changing female body during the nine months of pregnancy.
 In this course students will be given guidelines for positioning the pregnant client, and learn how to address contraindicated areas.
 Through lecture, demonstration and lots of hands-on practice, the student will gain the knowledge to facilitate a completely safe and deeply therapeutic pregnancy massage.